Fire Management Requirements

 All burn plans must be signed and dated by the preparer and by the Fire Manager before the burn is conducted.
 The signature of the Fire Manager signifies his/her approval of the plan.
 See Burn Plan Review and Approval for more details.

 Non-broadcast burning includes activities such as burning brush piles, old structures and spot burning invasives.
 All non-broadcast burns must meet state and local regulations and burn permit requirements.
-All non-broadcast burns must have a plan and a Consequence Analysis must be conducted as part of Fire Manager review and approval of plans.
+All non-broadcast burns must have a burn plan with a Consequence Analysis conducted as part of Fire Manager review and approval.
 Plan formats vary considerably.
 See the Format of the Non-broadcast Burn Plan for more details.
 All burns must be preceded by completion of the Non-broadcast Burn Go/No-go Checklist.

 All individuals participating in wildland fire activities for the Conservancy must be at least 18 years of age and meet stated qualification criteria.
 All personnel must maintain documentation related to their training and experience, including copies of their training certificates, a log of their fire experience, and completed task books.